-Theoretical Extensions of the SPL: In [30], Hammer and Yazidi presented a method by which the SLWE could detect abrupt changes in data streams.
+Theoretical extensions of the SPL.
+In Hammer and Yazidi (2018), Hammer and Yazidi presented a method by which the SLWE could detect abrupt changes in data streams.
 To achieve this goal, two parallel weak estimators were run in parallel.
 In this sense, both estimators were updated simultaneously upon reception of the same observation.
 By an appropriate choice of the updating parameters, one of the two parallel weak estimators was rendered adequate to dynamic environments by imposing a choice of the update parameter around 0.9 which allowed adaptivity.
 The second weak estimator was designed to cope with stationary environments by using a time-dependent learning parameter that gradually approached unity as time proceeded.
 A sophisticated statistical test based on the distance between both the estimators in terms of the respective variance and mean was developed to detect changes.
 Intuitively, an increase in the distance between both estimators is a sign of a change in the underlying distribution.
 Furthermore, whenever a change was detected, the estimate of the stationary SLWE was re-initialized since it was deemed to be off-track.
-In [46], Mofrad et al. proposed to enhance the Stochastic Point Location (SPL) by combining it with the SLWE.
+In Mofrad et al. (2019), Mofrad et al. proposed to enhance the Stochastic Point Location (SPL) by combining it with the SLWE.
 By virtue of introducing the SLWE tracking as a part of the SPL mechanism, the authors showed that their enhanced SPL solution not only outperformed the classical SPL solution in terms of speed and accuracy, but it was also able to estimate the probability according to which the Oracle provided the truth.
-Furthermore, the article provided some real-life applications that showed how the SLWE could improve the estimates of the discretized estimator proposed in [71].
+Furthermore, the article provided some real-life applications that showed how the SLWE could improve the estimates of the discretized estimator proposed in Yazidi and Oommen (2016).

-Mohan et al. [47] developed an SLWE that worked in a batch mode in order to estimate the matching probabilities of different firewall rules.
+Mohan et al. (2018) developed an SLWE that worked in a batch mode in order to estimate the matching probabilities of different firewall rules.
 Those estimates were given as inputs to a re-ordering algorithm that optimized the matching time of the firewall by taking into account the matching probability of each rule obtained using the SLWE, and some precedence relationships between the rules.

-In [31], the authors modeled the data center consolidation problem using a large-scale Markov Decision Process.
+In Han et al. (2019), the authors modeled the data center consolidation problem using a large-scale Markov Decision Process.
 In order to track the time-varying computing resource usage in the data center, the authors extended the SLWE by combining it with a sliding window approach.
 When the number of observation in the sliding window was less than a given threshold computed using confidence intervals, the estimates were based on the SLWE.
 In the opposite case, whenever enough number of samples were collected, the sliding window approach was used.
-On the other hand, Bhaduri and his collaborators [6] presented a simple method in order to allow continuous time updates of the SLWE.
+On the other hand, Bhaduri and his collaborators (Bhaduri et al., 2017) presented a simple method in order to allow continuous time updates of the SLWE.

-Some recent applications of the SPL: In [3], the SLWE was used to estimate the First Order Markov probabilities in a activity recognition system.
+Some recent applications of the SPL.
+In Aslanci et al. (2017), the SLWE was used to estimate the First Order Markov probabilities in a activity recognition system.
 Those probabilities were further employed to detect switching points.
-Among some of the recent applications of the SLWE, we report the problem of link prediction [14].
+Among some of the recent applications of the SLWE, we report the problem of link prediction (Chiu and Zhan, 2018).
 The latter work resorted to the estimates from the SLWE as a feature in a deep learning model to predict the likelihood creation and destruction of links in an evolving network over time.